Rogers stock falls after ouster of CEO

 The share price of Shaw Communications Inc. also fell, by a more muted 0.5 per cent in early trading.
 Rogers has a deal to acquire Shaw in a $26-billion transaction that still requires regulatory approval.

-Mr. Fan said he does not expect the leadership change will have any impact on the upcoming CRTC hearing in regard to the Shaw deal.
+Mr. Fan said he does not expect the leadership change will have any impact on the upcoming hearing by the Canadian Radio-television and Telecommunications Commission in regard to the Shaw deal.

 “In our view, since the CRTC has already denied the hearing delay requests, there is no reason to revisit that again.
 We believe the CRTC review focuses on very specific broadcasting rules and a CEO change should not impact the CRTC decision,” the analyst said.